-Once the CPUC has received NTIA's approval of the Initial Proposal Volume II and full authorization and full approval and adoption from the Commission, the CPUC will announce the program and distribute grant materials 30 days prior to the opening of the application window.
+Once the CPUC has received NTIA's full authorization and full approval and adoption from the Commission, the CPUC will announce the program and distribute grant materials 30 days prior to the opening of the application window.
 The application materials will require applicants to (1) establish their qualifications to participate in the BEAD program and successfully complete and operate a BEAD project, and (2) present a compliant, fundable grant application to deploy and operate a communications network that meets the requirements of the CPUC's program.

 The BEAD application materials will specify the materials and certifications that are required for qualification, together with the format and date for submission.
+The qualifications materials and certifications will be focused on materials that address financial, managerial, and technical qualifications as well as experience and capacity.
 The project materials will be focused on the proposed network, budget, deployment schedule and other matters related to construction and operation of the proposed network.